Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: The Liouville Quantum Gravity measure

 \subsection{Gaussian multiplicative chaos}

-In the following Theorem, we construct the Gaussian multiplicative chaos~$\mu^h_{g,\gamma}$ associated to a co-polyharmonic Gaussian field~$h$ on~$(\M,\g)$.
-For the sake of simplicity, we drop the subscripts $\gamma$ and $g$ from the notation whenever its specification is not relevant to the discussion.
-In view of Theorem \ref{t:approx-cph}, we can look at the co-polyharmonic Gaussian field $h$ as a random element of $H^{-\varepsilon}$ for some $\varepsilon > 0$.
+In the following Theorem, we construct the Gaussian multiplicative chaos~$\mu^{\gamma h}$ associated to a co-polyharmonic Gaussian field~$h$ on~$(\M,\g)$.
+In view of Theorem \ref{t:approx-cph}, we can look at the co-polyharmonic Gaussian field $h$ as a random element of $H^{-\varepsilon}_g$ for any $\varepsilon > 0$.